usmc1371nerd/100days-python/readme.md

 # Day 2 of 100 days of coding (OOP)

-Learning with a video created by Code with Josh 4 Pillars of OOP Also building a better readme and using markdown
+Learning with a video created by Code with Josh 4 Pillars of OOP <br>
+Also building a better readme and using markdown

 4 pillars of OOP